-- As the Faculty of Veterinary and Agricultural Sciences is located over several metropolitan and regional campuses, staff may be required to travel to, or work from, other sites and campuses as required. - Overnight travel for may be required from time to time. - Annual leave must be taken at a time which accommodates the peak workflows of the area.
+- Annual leave will be taken at a time that accommodates the peak workflows. - As the Faculty of Veterinary and Agricultural Sciences is located over several metropolitan and regional campuses, staff may be required to travel to, or work from, other sites and campuses as required.